chale15/NFL_Data/README.md

 # NFL_Data
-Code to scrape player statistics from NFL.com and resultant Data
+Code to scrape player statistics from NFL.com and resultant data